falvamo/ssmd/readme.md

 # 3. Installation

 Currently the only way to install SSMD is to build it from scratch.
-SSMD is developed in C using `flex` so you will need both of these tools installed to build from source.
-Windows users will need to use WSL as the GNU compilers only run on Linux.
+SSMD is developed in C using Flex so you will need both of these tools installed to build from source.
+Windows users will need to use WSL as the GNU compilers are only availabe on Linux and Linux-based operating systems.

 1. Install the GNU C and C++ compilers:
     ```bash